 - Methodology and results widely acceptable by reviewing and regulating agencies

 1. Set up Spill Crest as the actual ground or top of node elevation while the Ponding is “None” (Figure 1).
-Any excessive water above node spill crest elevation will get lost from the system through nodes (no water loss through links in XPSWMM).
+Any excessive water above node spill crest elevation will get lost from the system through nodes (no water loss through links in XPSWMM) – flooding happens.
 This option probably should be avoided at all costs since the lost water will not be accounted for by the model.
 The maximum HGL at a node is its spill crest under this setting.

 In a real world, if a storm sewer system is overwhelmed, the excessive water will spill over from the inlet or manhole openings and then ponds on the ground or flows downstream along an overland path such as street gutters.
 In 1D XPSWMM, this is modeled by allowing ponding, a storage node with depth measured from spill crest, a dual drainage system, or their combination.

-5. For a more detailed study, use a storage node with its ponding option set as “Allowed” and its storage depth being measured from Spill Crest (Figure 5).
+5. For a more detailed study, use a storage node with its ponding option set as “Allowed” (Or “None“, the setting here does not matter) and its storage depth being measured from Spill Crest (Figure 5).
 This option works in a similar way to #4, with only the ponding area being user-defined to better describe the field situation.
 In the stepwise linear storage method window (Figure 6), the maximum defined depth probably should be greater than the expected ponding depth; otherwise, XPSWMM will re-use the last surface area by assuming a vertical wall surrounding it to calculate ponding depths above the maximum defined value.